M0rdhau/API_Adcash/README.md

 After that, there are several commands you can run:

-* `npm start` - will run the application.
+* `npm start` - to run the application.

-* `npm run test` - will run all tests from the `./tests/` folder.
+* `npm run test` - to run all tests from the `./tests/` folder.

-* `npm run coverage` - will generate a basic test coverage report in `./coverage/lcov-report/index.html` file.
+* `npm run coverage` - to generate a basic test coverage report in `./coverage/lcov-report/index.html` file.

-* `npm run dev` - will run the application in 'developer' mode, instantly refreshing when changes are made in the editor.
+* `npm run dev` - to run the application in 'developer' mode, instantly refreshing when changes are made in the editor.

 ## Using the project

-After the project is launched, Swagger documentation will be available at
+Along with the project, Swagger-UI will also launch.

 http://localhost:3001/api-documentation